JerryFleming/PyDoc/library/decimal.rst

    .. method:: as_tuple()

-      Return a :term:`named tuple` representation of the number:
+      Return a :term:`命名元组` representation of the number:
       ``DecimalTuple(sign, digits, exponent)``.